compilerclub/compilerclub/README.md

 Compiler Club is a reading, study, and meetup group based in Portland, OR, USA.

+## Workshop Possibilities

+One possible set of activities the club could do is a series of workshops.
+These could vary in tone from being lecture-heavy, similar to the classroom, to more hands-on, depending on what the members are interested in.

+Here are some example workshops.
+These could be combined or split up more as necessary.

+* History of Programming Languages
+* Assembly Language Crash Course (just enough to understand other topics)
+* Implementation of Programming Languages (parameter stacks, call stacks, parameter passing, ABIs, frames, threads, processes)
+* Compiling Overview
+* Lexical analysis (scanning)
+* Syntax analysis (parsing)
+* Intermediate representations
+* Code generation
+* Basic optimizations
+* VMs: LLVM, Clang
+* Case studies: Clang, GCC, CPython
+* Building a full compiler with LLVM

 ## Reading Lists

+### Books

+* [Compilers: Principles, Techniques, and Tools](http://amzn.to/2fToqKo) (Aho, Lam, Sethi, Ullman), a.k.a., the dragon book.
+The definitive classic reference.
+* [Language Implementation Patterns: Create Your Own Domain-Specific and General Programming Languages](http://amzn.to/2yb0QUn) (Parr).
+Modern book that uses ANTLR, an advanced parser generator written by Parr.

 ### Unladen Swallow Papers